 Experiential Learning, Internships & Research

-Experiential learning is an active and reflective process whereby students build upon their liberal arts education through its application to a real-world context.
-It advances students' personal and professional development.
+Experiential learning is an active process whereby students build upon their liberal arts education through real-world, application-based experiences.

-The Berry Career Institute strives to facilitate the process by which students at Cornell can engage in these opportunities.
-Internships, Independent Study and Research are all examples of robust experiential learning.
-They provide avenues for our students to deepen their understanding of specific academic disciplines and also a variety of other real-world skills.
-These experiences, especially internships, rank high on the list of what employers want to see in new graduates seeking employment.
+Internships, independent study, and research are all examples of robust experiential learning that allow you to deepen your understanding of academic disciplines and gain a variety of other real-world skills and positive work habits.
+These experiences, especially internships, rank high on the list of what employers want to see in graduates seeking employment.

 What is an internship?

 An internship is an on-the-job learning experience that connects academic preparation with the working world.
 Internships are done under the supervision of a professional supervisor and sponsored by a faculty member if done for credit.